lcwheeler/lcwheeler.github.io/publications.md

 #### 2020
 <hr>

 **Wheeler LC\***, Wing BA, Smith SD (2020).
-Structure and contingency determine mutational hotspots for flower color evolution [Evolution Letters](https://onlinelibrary.wiley.com/doi/full/10.1002/evl3.212) (a version of this article is also available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.08.18.256503v1))
+Structure and contingency determine mutational hotspots for flower color evolution.
+[Evolution Letters](https://onlinelibrary.wiley.com/doi/full/10.1002/evl3.212) (a version of this article is also available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.08.18.256503v1))

 **Wheeler LC**, Perkins A, Wong CE, Harms MJ (2020).
 Learning Peptide Recognition Rules for a Low-Specificity Protein.
 [Protein Science](https://onlinelibrary.wiley.com/doi/abs/10.1002/pro.3958) (A version of this article is also available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.06.02.131086v1))